ga4gh/cat-vrs/schema/defs/catvars/DescribedVariation.rst

 **Computational Definition**

-A canonical allele is defined by an `Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#variation>`  that is representative of a collection of congruent Alleles, each of which depict the same nucleic acid  change on different underlying reference sequences.
-Congruent representations of an Allele often exist across different genome assemblies and associated cDNA transcript representations.
+Some categorical variation concepts are supported by custom nomenclatures or text-descriptive representations for which a categorical variation model does not exist.
+DescribedVariation is a class that adds requirements and contextual semantics to the `label` and `description` fields to indicate how a categorical variation concept should be evaluated for matching variants.

     **Information Model**

-Some CanonicalAllele attributes are inherited from :ref:`CategoricalVariation`.
+Some DescribedVariation attributes are inherited from :ref:`CategoricalVariation`.

     .. list-table::
        :class: clean-wrap